mcnichol/osgeo-buildpack/README.md

 ### Usage

-this buildpack will work with both `cflinuxfs2` or `cflinuxfs3`. you will need to use a different build for each though.
+this buildpack will work with both `cflinuxfs2` or `cflinuxfs3`. you will need to use a different build for each though.you can also specify the version of the compiled osgeo libs using an environment var `OSGEO_VERSION`. see the releases page for details

 the latest releases can be downloaded from the releases page in this repo. there are cached and unchached versions.